RyanHolanda/passg-password-generator/README.md

 # Passg - Password generator

-That's a super simple app where you can generate secure and strong passwords
+That's a super simple app for Android where you can generate secure and strong passwords